Arrays and Lists in SQL Server

 2009-09-27 19:12:55.8686640 38

 That is, the resolution of the values returned from sysdatetime() is only a millisecond.
 I played with a CLR routine that uses a .NET class which in its turn calls the routine QueryPerformanceCounter in the Windows API, and which has a resolution of 100 ns.
 However, I decided not rely on it.
 Just because something has a certain resolution does not mean that it has the same accuracy.
 When SQL 2005 shipped, SQL Trace was able to return durations in microseconds.
 But if you run a trace today in SQL 2008 or SQL 2005 SP3, you will only see durations in whole milliseconds.
-The reason Microsoft did this change is that QueryPerformanceCounter relies on the CPU frequency being constant, but that is not always the case in a modern computer, because the BIOS often lower the frequency to preserve energy.
+The reason Microsoft changed this is that QueryPerformanceCounter relies on the CPU frequency being constant, but that is not always the case in a modern computer, because the BIOS often lower the frequency to preserve energy.
 For a longer discussion on this topic, read these blog entries from Bob Dorr, an Escalation Engineer for SQL Server, available through this link and this other link.

 While it seems from Bob Dorr's posts, that we should be able to rely on a one-millisecond resolution, I have my doubts.
-I ran the test suite several times, mainly because I found a new twist, or identified an error somewhere.
+I ran the test suite several times, mainly because I found new twists, or identified an error somewhere.
 And sometimes when I had run the test suite, I saw timings of -1 ms. Why I don't know, but I assume it is related to these issues.
 Presumably the start value was read on one CPU, and the stop value on the other.
 Thankfully, the results I publish do not include any such anomaly.
 (Interestingly enough, many full runs of the test suite included no such values, and then I could run one where 85 out of 100 executions for a procedure clocked in at -1.
 I never saw -2 or even worse, though.)

 So even if the resolution nominally is one millisecond in this data, which is better than I was able to use when I ran my tests on SQL 2000 and SQL 2005, there is all reason to be careful with the exact value.